-Covid-19: Football fan in England dies of coronavirus after going to 1,076 matches in a row
+Covid-19: Charlton Athletic fan dies of coronavirus after going to 1,076 matches in a row

 The football fraternity is mourning once again after a passionate fan was killed by the global pandemic, Covid-19, that has wreaked havoc in the sporting world.